Gostkowski finally delivers in Titans’ 16-14 win at Denver

 Butt was on the receiving end of Rashaan Evans’ punch that got the Titans linebacker ejected.

-There were no paying spectators but about 500 guests of players and coaches were in the stands as a sort of trial run for the Broncos’ next home game, against Tom Brady and Tampa Bay in two weeks, when 5,700 fans will be allowed into the 70,000-seat Empower Field at Mile High.
+There were no paying spectators but about 500 guests of players and coaches were in the stands as a sort of trial run for the Broncos’ next home game, against Brady and Tampa Bay in two weeks, when 5,700 fans will be allowed into the 70,000-seat Empower Field at Mile High.

 INJURIES: Titans CB Jonathan Joseph left in the first half with an arm injury but returned.